coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 While the subject is initially your mental duplicate, the two personalities diverge over time.
-Although the subject starts off with memories of your experiences, it possesses its original "soul" and physical body and is free to develop its own personality based on its own new experiences.
+Although the subject starts off with memories of your experiences, it possesses its original “soul” and physical body and is free to develop its own personality based on its own new experiences.
 Thus, the subject is not your slave or servant, but instead a nonplayer character in its own right that shares your earlier